nikv96/OpenCV-Workshop/README.md

 Computer vision makes use of these pixels to derive different conclusion about an image.
 A simple example would be - a transition from a pixel value of 0 to 1 is not very significant whereas a transition from 0 to 255 could be considered an edge.

-This workshop is intended to be more hands on than theory based.
-So I will be focusing a lot more on using the OpenCV library than explaining the concepts a lot.

 ## Task 1
 Write a program to simply read and display an image with OpenCV.
 Use the ```cv2.imwrite()``` function to then, store this image in your directory.